Esophagus: Gastroesophageal Reflux Disease (GERD)

 - Exact Indications Poorly Defined

-- Shorter Surgery & Faster Recovery
+- Benefits Over Fundoplication:- Shorter Surgery & Faster Recovery

 - Easily Reversible